tpo-jrallen2/project-5-api-request/README.md

 ## CSS Styling
-1. Updated font to Poppins
+1. Updated font to Pragati Narrow
 2. Added styling for disabled buttons (they don't display when disabled)
 3. Adjusted background colors on various elements
 4. Added border to images